Raúl Labrador: Immigration

 On the July 6, 2014, episode of Meet the Press, Labrador stated that the Obama administration needed to "immediately deport" young illegal immigrants.
 The comment came as part of a discussion about the estimated 52,000 unaccompanied minors from Central America who had tried to cross the border since October 2013.

 Labrador was a member of the "Gang of Eight," a bipartisan group of House members working on immigration reform legislation, but on June 5, 2013, he left the negotiations because he wanted language in the bill requiring that illegal immigrants be responsible for their own health care costs.
 Labrador said he would use his position on the House Judiciary Committee to pass immigration reform legislation.

 Social issues

 Abortion

 Labrador opposes late termination of pregnancy and believes "life begins at conception" and that "The unborn child is still a child – made in the image of God, who will one day have the same hopes and dreams as the rest of us.
 The fact that life begins at conception might be an uncomfortable truth for some.
 But it's a truth, all the same."

 Labrador voted in favor of the Pain-Capable Unborn Child Protection Act in 2017.

 Family Rights

 Idaho is one of the states that has faith-healing exemption.
 In a debate, Labrador said he would not change it.

-Cannabis

-Labrador has a "B" rating from NORML for his voting history regarding cannabis-related causes.
-Labrador is in favor of veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.
-He also supports industrial hemp farming.